WSUCptSCapstone-Fall2022Spring2023/psd-gamifiedapp/Documentation/Sprint1-Report.md

 Here are changes we plan to implement in the next sprint:
    * We've reviewed git protocol between us, and will endeavor to be careful when branching, pulling, and pushing, to ensure the cleanliness and usefulness of git functionality.
-   * When tackling future documentation, we intend to perform an overview before beginning work, ensuring that both of us are on the same page about exactly what each section entails writing.
+   * When tackling future documentation, we intend to perform an overview before beginning work, ensuring that both of us are on the same page about exactly what each section entails.
    * We intend to evaluate the workload posed by each task well in advance of the week in which it is due, ensuring that there are no more unpleasant surprises about what work we need to accomplish.